githwxi/ATS-Xanadu/docgen/SYNTAX/XanaduConcreteSyntax.md

 - <code>some_variable</code>
 - <code>\_$some$variable\_</code>

+There may be restrictions to be imposed on the use of the char `$` in an identifier.

 Static Expressions
 ------------------

+There are many forms of static expressions in Xanadu.

 Dynamic Expressions
 ------------------

+There are many forms of dynamic expressions in Xanadu.

 Fixity Delarations
 ------------------

 Xanadu supports prefix, infix, and postfix operators.

+### Infix-declarations

+An infix operator is binary and it may be non-associative, left-associative or right-associative.
+Such an operator is supposed to be placed between its two arguments.

+The keywords `#infix`, `#infixl`, and `#infixr` are for initiating infix-declarations.

+### Prefix-declarations

+A prefix operator is unary and it is supposed to be placed immediately before its argument.

+### Postfix-declarations

+A postfix operator is unary and it is supposed to be placed immediately after its argument.

+### Nonfix-declarations

+A nonfix-declaration is introduced to eliminate the fixity status previously assigned to an identifier.

 Static Declarations
 -------------------